JLInF97/PSWebGUI/README.md

 ### Show-PSWebGuiExample
 #### Description
-Displays a basic example GUI to show how this module works.
+Displays a basic GUI example to show how this module runs.
+This funtion returns the object with the structure and content used to display the graphical interface.

 #### Example
 ```powershell